-Fixed Rate Notes.....

-In respect of Fixed Rate Notes, fixed interest will be payable in arrear on the date or dates in each year specified in the relevant Pricing Supplement.

-Floating Rate Notes.....

-Floating Rate Notes will bear interest determined separately for each Series as follows:

-- (i) on the same basis as the floating rate under a notional interest rate swap transaction in the relevant Specified Currency (as defined in "Terms and Conditions of the Notes other than the Perpetual Securities") governed by an agreement incorporating the 2006 ISDA Definitions, as published by the International Swaps and Derivatives Association, Inc.; or - (ii) by reference to LIBOR, EURIBOR, HIBOR, SOR or SIBOR (or such other benchmark as may be specified in the relevant Pricing Supplement) as adjusted for any applicable margin.
+Fixed Rate Notes In respect of Fixed Rate Notes, fixed interest will be payable in arrear on the date or dates in each year specified in the relevant Pricing Supplement.
+Floating Rate Notes Floating Rate Notes will bear interest determined separately for each Series as follows: (i) on the same basis as the floating rate under a notional interest rate swap transaction in the relevant Specified Currency (as defined in "Terms and Conditions of the Notes other than the Perpetual Securities") governed by an agreement incorporating the 2006 ISDA Definitions, as published by the International Swaps and Derivatives Association, Inc.; or (ii) by reference to LIBOR, EURIBOR, HIBOR, SOR or SIBOR (or such other benchmark as may be specified in the relevant Pricing Supplement) as adjusted for any applicable margin.
 Interest periods will be specified in the relevant Pricing Supplement.

-Zero Coupon Notes . . . . . . . . . . .

-Zero Coupon Notes may be issued at their principal amount or at a discount to it and will not bear interest.

-Dual Currency Notes.......

-Payments (whether in respect of principal or interest and whether at maturity or otherwise) in respect of Dual Currency Notes will be made in such currencies, and based on such rates of exchange, as may be specified in the relevant Pricing Supplement.

-The length of the interest periods for the Notes and the applicable interest rate or its method of calculation may differ from time to time or be constant for any Series.
+Zero Coupon Notes Zero Coupon Notes may be issued at their principal amount or at a discount to it and will not bear interest.
+Dual Currency Notes Payments (whether in respect of principal or interest and whether at maturity or otherwise) in respect of Dual Currency Notes will be made in such currencies, and based on such rates of exchange, as may be specified in the relevant Pricing Supplement.
+Interest Periods and Interest Rates The length of the interest periods for the Notes and the applicable interest rate or its method of calculation may differ from time to time or be constant for any Series.
 Notes may have a maximum interest rate, a minimum interest rate, or both.
 The use of interest accrual periods permits the Notes to bear interest at different rates in the same interest period.
 All such information will be set out in the relevant Pricing Supplement.

-Redemption of Notes.....

-The relevant Pricing Supplement will specify the basis for calculating the redemption amounts payable.
+Redemption of Notes The relevant Pricing Supplement will specify the basis for calculating the redemption amounts payable.
 Unless permitted by then current laws and regulations, Notes (including Notes denominated in Sterling) which have a maturity of less than one year and in respect of which the issue proceeds are to be accepted by the relevant Issuer and (in respect of each Tranche of Guaranteed Notes) the Guarantor in the United Kingdom or whose issue otherwise constitutes a contravention of section 19 of the FSMA must have a minimum redemption amount of £100,000 (or its equivalent in other currencies).
 The Pricing Supplement issued in respect of each issue of Notes that are redeemable in two or more instalments will set out the dates on which, and the amounts in which, such Notes may be redeemed.

-Terms applicable to Notes such as high interest Notes, low interest Notes, step-up Notes, step-down Notes, reverse dual currency Notes, optional dual currency Notes, partly paid Notes and any other type of Note that the relevant Issuer, (in respect of each Tranche of Guaranteed Notes) the Guarantor, the Trustee, the Issuing and Paying Agent and any Dealer or Dealers may agree to issue under the Programme will be set out in the relevant Pricing Supplement and any relevant supplemental Offering Circular.

-Optional Redemption of Notes . .
+- Optional Redemption of Notes . .
 The Pricing Supplement issued in respect of each issue of Notes will state whether such Notes may be redeemed prior to their stated maturity at the option of the relevant Issuer (either in whole or in part) and/or at the option of the holders, and if so the terms applicable to such redemption.